Gingaling/poke-a-square/README.md

 - Make a sound when you click a wrong one or a right one.
 - have a modal pop up at the begining of a ready so the user knows how to continue
 - make a section about how to play the game (how do you want to do that? an About page, in the header, a modal, idk???? anything you can imagine)
-- Anything you can imagine, any twist, any turn you like, USE USE USE your imagination in this, it will allow you to create worlds.
+- Anything you can imagine, any twist, any turn you like, USE USE USE your imagination in this, it will allow you to create worlds!